3 Best Ways To Stabilize Smartphone Video – Smartphone Filmmaking

 Built-In Smartphone Stabilization

-If you have the latest smartphones from Apple, Google, Samsung, and Huawei, they have built-in automatic functions to instantly adjust all types of color temperature, lighting settings, and even stabilization.
+The digital camera stabilization on smartphones is constantly increasing as new generations of smartphones are released each year.
+If you have the latest Apple, Google, Samsung, and Huawei smartphones, you can use the built-in automatic functions to alter color temperature, lighting settings, and even stabilization.

-To utilize the built-in stabilization with your smartphone, you must learn how your smartphone adjusts to your natural movements.
+To use your smartphone’s built-in stabilization, you must first understand how it reacts to your natural movements.

-Play around with your smartphone to learn how your smartphone adjusts to lighting conditions and movements.
-Make sure that you have hands-on both sides of the smartphone, and move the camera slowly while filming.
+Play around with your smartphone to see how it responds to changes in lighting and movement.
+Make sure both hands are on both sides of the smartphone when filming, and move the camera carefully.

 Smartphone Gimbal / Stabilizer Rigs

 Shooting handheld video is rarely smooth from start to end, even in the most steady hands.

 Have you ever gotten through “The Blair Witch Project” without puking?
 That’s shaky camera footage taken to its logical conclusion!
 Consider how much better “The Blair Witch Project” would have looked with a quality gimbal stabilizer setup.

 Gimbals are simple to master.
 You can Stabilize Smartphone Video and boost the cinematic quality of your film with the correct amount of talent and dexterity.